6 Email Examples to Thank Year-End Donors

 This thank you email from Dear Jack Foundation almost serves as an annual report preview.
 The message starts by describing the nonprofit’s mission and then moves into a paragraph on how many people they were able to serve in each of their programs that year.

-The different programs are hyperlinked so supporters can visit their website to learn more.
+The different programs are hyperlinked so supporters can visit their donation site to learn more.
 It concludes with a mission-inspired photo collage to add an emotional, visual component.

 This thank you email approach of including a more detailed letter to your supporters reiterates that donors can trust the nonprofit with their funding.

 4. Showcase the Personal Side of Your Brand

 While an email may not seem as personal as a handwritten year-end donor thank you letter, there are ways to incorporate a more personal tone.
 Your year-end thank you email is a great time to showcase the staff behind your work.

 For example, if your development director or executive director usually signs donation confirmation letters, have more of your services and support staff join in to sign your thank yous, as well.
 Photos and visuals that are lighthearted also tap into a cheerful sense of year-end gratitude and show a more intimate side of your nonprofit organization.